-The Trivium has a long and storied history, going back thousand's of years.
+The Trivium has a long and storied history.
 It, coupled with the later Quadrivium, was the educational method used in Western Civilization to produce some of the greatest scholars that the world has ever known.
 It first developed in ancient Greece, and was used hundreds of years before the birth of Christ.
 As the church became more influential after Constantine, it adopted the Trivium as a basic method of education, and it was used widely until the early twentieth century here in America.
 Unfortunately, with the rise of educational "reforms" of the 19th century as promoted by people like John Dewey and Horace Mann, the Trivium was set aside.